Browse Dictionary: Letter “S”

 sounds, voices, tunes, melodies.

-Grammar: noun, nominative case; masculine, plural.
+Grammar : noun, accusative case; masculine, plural.

-Etymology: Apabhransh - sabad; Sanskrit - shabda (शब्द - articulate sound, noise).
+Etymology : Apabhransh - sabad; Sanskrit - shabda (शब्द - articulate sound, noise).

 sabad